-A loved one passing away is one of the most difficult things in life.
+A loved one passing away is one of the most difficult times in a person’s life.
 Whether it’s the passing of a close friend or relative, it will be one of the hardest and most emotional times one can ever experience.

 Losing a parent is never easy, no matter their age or circumstance.
 Death is, of course, a natural part of life.
-But for some, that isn’t much help to the grieving friend or family member who has just lost their parent.
+But for some, that isn’t much help to the grieving friend or family member whose parent has just died.